Guadalajara, Jalisco, Mexico

 Line 3 (Línea 3)

-Line 3 of the Guadalajara Light Rail network is a 21 km rapid transit service on a Northwest-Southeast alignment.
+Line 3 of the Guadalajara Light Rail network is a metro service on a Northwest-Southeast alignment.
 It runs from Arcos de Zapapan in the northwest to Central de Autobuses in the southeast via Guadalajara, serving 18 stations.

 Line 3 was opened in September 2020.
 Line 3 is operated by the Sistema de Tren Eléctrico Urbano.